 My composting process

-Over the years I’ve developed a composting process that shortens the time it takes to get finished compost.
+Over the years I’ve developed a composting process that shortens the time it takes to get finished compost by months.
 The process has five steps:

-1. I place the tumbler where it gets the most sun, so that the compost heats up as much as possible.
+- Place the tumbler where it gets the most sun, so that the compost will heat up as much as possible.

 Most of the time I struggle to have enough greens to balance out the browns.
 But this year was different because I collected table scraps all winter.
 This gave me a head start on greens.